All Products

 bytes

-The data that is returned when return_content is specified.
-If return_content is not specified or no return value exists, NULL is returned.
+The returned row data.
+Only present when return_content is set.
+If return_content is not set or no data is returned, this field is NULL.

 The returned data is encoded in the PlainBuffer format.
 For more information about PlainBuffer, see PlainBuffer.